-The expertise of Dr. Shepherd of Mountain Health and Wellness is in checking your child’s spine for misalignments that impair their nervous system function – therefore affecting their overall body function.
+The expertise of Dr. Shepherd of Parker Wellness Centers is in checking your child’s spine for misalignments that impair their nervous system function – therefore affecting their overall body function.

 The bones of their spine, the vertebrae, house and protect their spinal cord.
 Their spinal cord is an extension of their brain and carries information from their brain to their body parts and back to their brain again.